 Tip: Pair plates with a libation from their fairly extensive drink menu.
 Check out the restaurant’s happy hour Sunday through Thursday or reverse happy hour on Friday and Saturday for deals on drinks.

 Ibiza Food & Wine Bar

 At a glance, Ibiza's menu seems all over the place.
-American dishes like pork chops are prominently placed alongside complex dishes like scallops with grapefruit and bacon.
+American dishes like pork shoulder are prominently placed alongside complex dishes like Scallops with creamed corn & Morcilla Vinaigrette.
 But there's a method to the madness, said Chef Charles Clark.